the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab3_algorithms/_index.md

 ```

 {{< write-action >}} Answer the following questions in your lab worksheet:
-1. What is different between the path from vertex `0` to vertex `7` generated by DFS and the one generated by BFS?
+1. What is different about the path from vertex `0` to vertex `7` generated by DFS and the one generated by BFS?
 2. What about the algorithms of DFS and BFS cause this difference?
 3. Can you find an example graph and search where DFS generates a longer path than BFS?

-### Comparing DFS and BFS
+### C.3 Comparing DFS and BFS
-{{< write-action >}} To wrap up the lab, fill out the chart in your lab worksheet comparing the two different
+{{< write-action >}} Now that you've got some experience using DFS and BFS, fill out the chart in your lab worksheet
-search algorithms we covered in this lab, DFS and BFS.
+comparing the two different search algorithms we covered in this lab.

+Throughout the lab, we've make a big assumption: that DFS and BFS work.

+{{< write-action >}} To finish the lab, answer the following question in your lab worksheet: **How can you be sure that
+DFS and BFS will always find a path between two vertices in a graph if such a path exists?**

 ## Deliverables
 To submit this lab, make sure you've finalized the Algorithms Lab worksheet in your Google Drive.